joaoasrosa/heuristics/heuristics/accomodate-the-team.md

-# Prepare the room before
+# Accomodate the team

 ## Question
 How can I have an effective Mob Programming session?

 ## Heuristic
-Prepare the room before.
+Accomodate the team.

 ## Examples
 - Rules for Mob Programming
 - Information radiators
+- Agenda for the session

 ## Context
 ### Inspired by